Galley Bay, Antigua, Antigua

 Many travellers staying in a luxury villa in Antigua will also have the services of a private chef at their disposal, who will be able to cook up some fabulous Caribbean meals and BBQ’s.

-There are also some regional drinks you can look out for on the menu in Antigua; ting is a home-grown sparkling grapefruit drink, Wadadli is a locally-brewed light beer, and Antiguan rum is recognised as some of the most famous (Antigua English Harbour and Antigua Cavalier).
+There are also some regional drinks you can look out for on the menu on your luxury villa holiday in Antigua; ting is a home-grown sparkling grapefruit drink, Wadadli is a locally-brewed light beer, and Antiguan rum is recognised as some of the most famous (Antigua English Harbour and Antigua Cavalier).

 Best time to visit

 Located in the Caribbean, the temperature in Antigua doesn’t vary that much year round with averages ranging from a lovely warm 25°C in January and February to 28°C in August.
-And unlike much of the Caribbean, humidity levels remain fairly low year round.
+And unlike much of the Caribbean, humidity levels remain fairly low year round making Antigua a great luxury vila destination year round.

 High season is considered to be November to February but summer is still a great time to visit the island where you can enjoy the island and beaches being a little quieter.
 June to Nov is classed as ‘hurricane season’ but these do occur very infrequently with only 6 direct hits in the last 50 years!